 There’s also something satisfyingly primitive about cooking a large hunk of meat, and the tomahawk steak fittingly takes its nickname from the axe it resembles – also known as a cowboy steak, cote de boeuf, or simply bone-in ribeye.
 Although steaks are best cooked over an open fire or on the barbecue, it’s not an ideal method for everyday cooking.
 A perfect steak can be achieved indoors, however, following a number of crucial methods.

 How to cook the best steak

-While a tomahawk steak will take considerably longer to cook than smaller cuts, a screaming hot pan is an absolute essential for any steak, regardless of whether it’s cooked entirely in the pan, finished in the oven, or even reverse-seared.
+While a tomahawk steak will take considerably longer to cook than smaller cuts, a screaming hot pan (or BBQ) is an absolute essential for any steak, regardless of whether it’s cooked entirely in the pan/on the BBQ, finished in the oven, or even reverse-seared.
 Cast iron or stainless steel pans are best for this.
 (Personally, I like to use a pan without non-stick coating, to help the steak take on a better crust).
 If you’re cooking more than one steak, it’s also crucial to avoid overcrowding the pan, cooking no more than two steaks in a big pan – although it’s best to cook just one in each pan.